kjayawar/PROFOIL-UI/DevDoc.md

 Expected Result : Upon returning lower or upper surface, the zoomed out plot statys zoomed out.

 **Action: Start Edits**
 Expected Result :
-                Start Edits button text turn red indication edit mode.
+        -Start Edits button text turn red indication edit mode.
-                When in alpha*-phi plot the cursor becomes cross-hair Left click allows the user to add cursor edits showing as a red line
+        -When in alpha*-phi plot the cursor becomes cross-hair -Left click allows the user to add cursor edits showing as a red line

 **Action: Cancel**
 Expected Result : red cursor line disapears and no data is changed

 **Action : Apply Edits** (After Start Edits)
 Expected Result : The green line that prescribes the alpha*-phi distribution gets the cursor edit data from the red line.

 **Action : Undo**
 Expected Result: The green line gets the previous alpha*-phi distribution which was there before the Edits.